 Today started off in sort of a funny way.
-My dad warned me on the way to my grandma’s house – “You have to be careful what time you say you want to get up, because if you say you want to get up at 5, she’s going to wake you up an 4:30 to make sure you’re actually going to get up.”
+My dad warned me on the way to my grandma’s, “You have to be careful what time you say you want to get up.
+If you say you want to get up at 5, she’s going to wake you up an 4:30 to make sure you’re actually going to get up.”

 Terry was in the midst of a pretty brilliant idea.
-There were $500 coupons on our bibs for a car from a car dealership down in Louisville, but there was no fine print.
-He had the idea to start collecting coupons from everyone who wasn’t going to buy a car, then go into the dealership, and dump all the coupons on the table.
+There were $500 coupons on our bibs for a car from a dealership down in Louisville, but there was no fine print.
+He was collecting coupons from everyone who wasn’t going to buy a car, with the plan of going into the dealership, and dumping all the coupons on the table.
 “Car, please.”

-He didn’t actually keep up with this idea, but I do think trying it would’ve been interesting if nothing else.
+He didn’t keep up with this idea, but I do think trying it would’ve been interesting, if nothing else.

-We all told each other to have a good race, and took off across the start.
-I didn’t try to stay with them at the beginning.
-I figured they’d be too fast for me.
-Not all that long into the first mile, I realized Terry and Randy were just to the left of me, and we were pacing about the same on that first mile.
+At the beginning of the race, I didn’t try to stay with my new friends, figuring they’d be too fast for me.
+Not all that long into the first mile, I realized Terry and Randy were just to the left of me, and we were pacing about the same.

-I jogged over there and it was a very exciting reunion, even though I’d only been away from them for maybe about .3 miles (maybe not even that).
+I jogged over there and it was a very exciting reunion, even though I’d only been away from them for maybe about .3 miles.

-We ran together and they were hilarious and full of energy, which helped make running even more fun.
+We ran together and they were hilarious and full of energy.
 We finished the first mile in 12:12.
-I knew I would not be able to keep that pace up for the next 12.1 miles.
-My original goal became to keep up with them through the first mile.
-Once I did that and we were having so much fun, I thought I’d see if I could keep up through the first 5.
+I knew I wouldn’t be able to keep that pace up for the next 12.1 miles.
+But I thought I’d see if I could keep up with the boys through the first 5.
 Luckily, they slowed down a little, but we were still jogging at a nice pace.
-Sure enough, I made it that first 3.1 miles with them.
+I made it through the first 5k with them.

 Think I can keep up with them any longer?
 Find out tomorrow.